-When it is time to choose an online course platform, Thinkific is always mentioned in the discussion.
-It’s very popular with more than 50.000 users.
-And one of the top solutions for selling online training.
+When it’s time to choose an online course platform, Thinkific is always mentioned.
+Thinkific is very popular with more than 50.000 users.
+And it is one of the top solutions for selling online courses.

 That is also probably why you are here, reading our Thinkific review. 😀

-So for this review, we did what you will do after signing up for a free account.
-We created a course.
+How good is it really?
+The best way to know is to try.
+So for this review, we created a course.
 We tested all features, pricing, and all pros & cons, so you don’t have to.

-Before you sign up for a Thinkific account, take a peek at our summary so you know if this is the right platform for you.
+So take a peek at our review summary to know if this is the right platform for you:

 Thinkific Review: Core features